nishant8509/React-User-List/README.md

 5. The reducers.js file contains a reducer function that updates the store state based on the actions dispatched to the store.
 The *LOADING_USERS* and *LOADING_USER* actions update the loading field in the store state, which is used to display a loading indicator.
 The *FETCH_USERS* and *FETCH_USER* actions update the users and user fields in the store state, respectively, with the data received from the API.

+## Built With
+* React - A JavaScript library for building user interfaces
+* Redux - A predictable state management library for JavaScript apps
+* axios - A promise-based HTTP client for the browser and Node.js